The Continuing Education Requirement

 - Relevant college classes (accounting, finance, etc.): 3 CEUs per credit hour

-- Panelist at an AP conference: 1 CEU
+- Panelist at an relevant conference: 1 CEU

 The following are activities that are NOT eligible for CEU credit:

-- Training on technical AP, AR and accounting platforms: Similar to the above - Learning how to use software required for your position does not count towards CEUs.
+- Required training on technical AP, AR and accounting platforms: An extension of the above - learning how to use software required for your position does not count towards CEUs.
 For example, if your company switches to a new T&E software, and you are required to participate in a training as part of the implementation project, that would not count for CEUs.